Mri-monitoring/Mri-server/README.md

 [![Screen Preview](./preview.png)](./preview.png)

-## Start your instance
+## Start your instance (only required if deploying by hand)

 Mri-server is really easy to run locally or on heroku-compatible services.
+Note that if you used the *Deploy to Heroku* button above, you do not need to follow these steps unless you'd like to edit Mri-Server's codebase.

 ```
 $ git clone https://github.com/Mri-monitoring/Mri-server.git